Sanga Hindu Pilgrimage Temple

 It is the tallest statue of Lord Shiva (144 ft.) in the world.
-This statue holds the pride of many Nepalese people because Lord Shiva is considered a mighty and sacred god amongst the Hindus.
-Sanga is situated at an elevation of 1,480m from sea level.
-The total population of Sanga is 6,121 in 1,305 individual households, according to Nepal Census 2011.
-You may check it out at the Google Map Sanga, सुर्यविनायक 44800.
+Many Nepalese people are proud of this statue because Lord Shiva is considered a mighty and sacred god amongst the Hindus.
+Sanga is situated at an elevation of 1,480m above sea level.
+According to the 2011 Nepal Census, the total population of Sanga is 6,121, residing in 1,305 individual households.
+You may check it out on Google Maps, Sanga, Suryabinayak 44800.

-The Hindu pilgrimage temple Sanga dominates Newari culture, where numbers of Brahmin, Chhetri, Tamang, and some other castes of people also live in different communities.
+The Hindu pilgrimage temple Sanga dominates Newari culture, where many Brahmins, Chhetris, Tamangs, and other castes of people also reside in different communities.

 Attractions Of Sanga

-The main spiritual attractions in and around Sanga are the followings:
+The main spiritual attractions in and around Sanga are the following:

 • Kailashnath Temple